 Marshall led the effort to site the telescope; his first choice was to approach Central Washington State College in Ellensburg, Washington, which was ideally placed nearly equidistant from Seattle, Spokane, and Portland/Vancouver.
 Nearby Table Mountain was a superb location for the telescope, and would become the future location of the Table Mountain Star Party.
 But the college ultimately decided they were not interested due to the costs involved.
 Dejected, Marshall, his wife, and Conner headed home.
 About halfway home they became hungry and the trio stopped at a cafe in the small town of Goldendale for lunch.
 Striking up a conversation with owner John Toll, Marshall was soon put in touch with Mayor George Nesbitt.
 A follow-up meeting was arranged and on May 28, 1964, Marshall, McConnell, and VanVelden met with Mayor Nesbitt, Toll, Pete May, editor of the Goldendale Sentinel, and others.
 The amateur astronomer's proposal included building the observatory for housing the telescope and other instruments, with an astronomy lab, a library, and whatever else was needed.

-The Corporation, Clark College, and the telescope makers stipulated the Observatory's primary mission would be for science education and use by the general public, local schools, regional college student learning and lab purposes, and advanced amateur astronomers for their own observing projects.
-Though not the primary purpose, astronomical research was included, which included photometry and dark-sky object photography of stars and nebulae.
-Goldendale initially leased 20 acres, and eventually 5 acres of land was donated on which the Observatory was built.
 Funds for the building (80%) came via a federal grant of $150,000 (about one million dollars today), and a smaller $25,000 Klickitat Valley Bank loan and donations were to be paid for the 20% matching funds.
 Clark College then donated the 24½ inch reflecting telescope to the City of Goldendale -- the designated recipient for the federal funds.
 The Observatory design was based largely on the University of Washington's Manastash Ridge Observatory built west of Ellensburg, Washington, in 1972.
 In February 1973 construction bids to build the Observatory ranged from $138,000 to $167,000 (~ $970,000 to $1,170,000 today).
 Tom Hargiss, a Yakima architect, was hired and construction bids were sought.
 A contract was awarded to Cree Construction Company of Everett, for $138,000.

 The Goldendale Observatory was built over a period of four months and finished in September 1973, and an October 13 dedication date was set.
 Meanwhile, back in Vancouver, the completed 24½ inch mirror was dispatched to get its reflective coating of aluminum.
 October rolled around and the mirror was not back.
 An eleventh-hour phone call from Bud Hakanson, President of Clark College, to the mirror coaters got the mirror back to the college on October 9, where it was then taken to the Observatory by private car.